Flying-Free/pyopenproject/README.md

 # python-openproject-api

 Python library to interact with OpenProject API.

-In this library could be understood as a compendium of OpenProject endpoints services to use in a client project with the purpose of interact with OpenProject instance through its API.
+This library could be understood as a compendium of OpenProject endpoints services to use in a client project with the purpose of interact with OpenProject instance through its API.

 ## Contributing